 Scholarship Open for International Students: Students of Afghanistan, Albania, Armenia, Bangladesh, Benin, Bhutan, Bolivia, Burkina Faso, Burundi, Cambodia, Colombia, Djibouti, DR Congo, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Guatemala, India, Indonesia, Jordan, Kenya, Macedonia, Mali, Mongolia, Mozambique, Myanmar (Burma), Nepal, Nicaragua, Nigeria, Pakistan, Palestinian Territories, Peru, Philippines, Rwanda, Senegal, Somalia, South Africa, South Sudan, Sri Lanka, Sudan, Surinam, Tanzania, Thailand, Uganda, Vietnam, Yemen, Zambia and Zimbabwe can apply for the Netherlands Fellowship Programmes.
 The chances of obtaining an NFP fellowship increase if you live and work in Sub-Saharan Africa and/or if you are a woman.

 Number of award(s): Not Known

-Duration of award(s): The fellowship is only intended for the duration of the course or programme for which the fellowship holder has been selected: Master’s degree programmes: between 12 and 24 months and Short courses: between two weeks and twelve months and master’s degree programmes with a duration of between 12 and 24 months.
+Duration of award(s): The fellowship is only intended for the duration of the course or programme for which the fellowship holder has been selected: PhD degree programmes research with a maximum duration of four years and Short courses with duration of two weeks and twelve months and master’s degree programmes with a duration of between 12 and 24 months.

 What does it cover?
 An NFP fellowship is intended to supplement the salary that the fellow should continue to receive during the study period.
 The allowance is a contribution towards the costs of living, the costs of tuition fees, visas, travel, insurance and thesis research.
 If applicable, the fellowship holder is expected to cover the difference between the actual costs and the amount of the personal NFP allowances.